 Read on to discover dozens more professional opportunities for those with a theology degree.

-The Intersection of Theology and Work [Career Benefits]
+The Intersection of Theology and Work

 Theological instruction is not limited to the study of faith; students of theology learn and practice a great number of valuable skills that transcend subject matter.
-Skills like critical thinking, oral and written communication, research, and logical analysis prepare graduates of a theological studies program to enter dozens, if not hundreds, of faith-based or secular careers.
+Skills such as critical thinking, oral and written communication, research, and logical analysis prepare graduates of a theological studies program to enter dozens, if not hundreds, of faith-based or secular careers.

-In fact, because of their academic foundation in critical thinking and analysis, theological program graduates tend to perform exceptionally well on assessments like the Graduate Record Examination (GRE) or Law School Admission Test (LSAT).
+In fact, because of their academic foundation in critical thinking and analysis, theological program graduates tend to perform exceptionally well on assessments such as the Graduate Record Examination (GRE) or Law School Admission Test (LSAT).
 Theological studies also emphasize acceptance and understanding of different cultures, so graduates often find themselves entering the competitive international job market with a wide range of practical skills.

 Many people who enter a theological studies master’s program possess innate characteristics that lead them to choose this field of study.
 Empathy, compassion, patience, and a love of helping others are common traits among theology students that can’t be taught via textbook or lecture.
 As a result, many graduates go on to enter helping professions, including counselor, military chaplain, or hospice nurse.